MileHacker Logo

 Communication

-Communicating clearly with restaurant the employees are important.
+Communicating clearly with restaurant staff is important.
 High-end restaurants are generally more accommodating.

 Learn phrases for allergies.